 Vaccination status will not impact your ability to enter SickKids.
 However, we continue to encourage you to get your vaccination as it can help prevent severe disease and protects you and those around you.
-The Omicron variant is much more contagious than the Delta variant, and fully vaccinated people are still able to get COVID-19 and pass it on to others.
+The Omicron variant is much more contagious than previous variants, and fully vaccinated people are still able to get COVID-19 and pass it on to others.

 How long do family caregivers have to wait before coming to SickKids after testing positive for COVID-19 or are in close contact with someone who has COVID-19?